 BEHAVIOR DEFINITION RANGE CONSEQUENCE TOBACCO/VAPOR PRODUCTS Use, possession, or distribution of tobacco/vapor products on or within 300 feet of school property or at school events.
 Min.
 Conference and Detention Max.
 Long-Term Suspension TRESPASSING Unauthorized presence on district property and/or refusal to leave district property upon request of school authorities.
 Min.
 Conference Max.
 Long-Term Suspension TRUANCY Absence from one or more classes which has not been excused by parent or guardian and confirmed by school personnel in accordance with guidelines.
 All students under the age of 16 Min.
 Conference must abide by city truancy ordinances.
 Max.
 Loss of Credit VANDALISM Willful destruction or defacement of school or personal property.
 Min.
-Conference and/or Restitution Max.
-Expulsion WEAPONS, DANGEROUS INSTRUMENTS pages 14-15 Possession of, but not limited to: 1) Any device that (a) is designed as a weapon and capable of causing bodily harm, or (b) in the manner it is used or intended to be used, is calculated or likely to produce bodily harm.
+Conference and/or Restitution l l Max.
+Expulsion WEAPONS, DANGEROUS INSTRUMENTS pages 14-15 Possession of, but not limited to: Any device that (a) is designed as a weapon and capable of causing bodily harm, or (b) in the manner it is used or intended to be used, is calculated or likely to produce bodily harm.
 Such devices include, but are not limited to, martial arts instruments, instruments similar to martial arts instruments, knuckles, instruments similar to knuckles, razors, switchblades, knives, chains, clubs, and pepper spray.
-2) Any BB, paintball, pellet-firing, dart, or any other air gun that expels a projectile through the force of air pressure or expanding gases.
-3) Any electric weapon (i.e., any device that is designed, redesigned, used, or intended to be used, offensively or defensively, to immobilize or incapacitate persons by the use of electric current); and 4) Look-alike weapons, including, but not limited to, toy guns, water guns, replica non-guns, and air-soft guns firing nonmetallic projectiles.
-Min.
-Short-Term Suspension Expulsion not be held liable for improper or incorrect use of the data.
+Any BB, paintball, pellet-firing, dart, or any other air gun that expels a projectile through the force of air pressure or expanding gases.
+Any electric weapon (i.e., any device that is designed, redesigned, used, or intended to be used, offensively or defensively, to immobilize or incapacitate persons by the use of electric current); and Look-alike weapons, including, but not limited to, toy guns, water guns, replica non-guns, and air-soft guns Min.
+Max.
+Short-Term Suspension Expulsion